hallofdreams/hallofdreams.github.io/_posts/2024-07-04-Train-To-Hell-one-shot-rpg.md

   </tr>
 </table>

-### Nicknames

-To make someone more memorable than “Daniel”

 ### What is this junk?

 Sometimes you need a little inspiration, here’s some weird stuff with no special utility but that the Desperados can try to use anyway.